tammet/gkc/Examples/README.md

 Gkc is agnostic towards using different character encodings: it uses c-strings, i.e. 0-terminated byte sequences and does not care about encodings.

+### Included files and mixing simple syntax with fof and cnf syntax

+Problems may contain several include statements like

+    include('Axioms/GEO004+2.ax').
+    include('steam_kb.txt').

+in which case the included path is searched sequentially from the following locations until found:
+* in the folder of the input problem path,
+* in the folder indicated by the environment variable TPTP,
+* in the folder /opt/TPTP.

+When an included file is found, its contents are treated as if they were a part of the main problem file.
+The include file may again contain includes.
+When an include file is not found, gkc will output an error and stop.

+The fof and cnf syntax described in the following section can be mixed with the simple syntax as in example13.txt:

+    include('steam_kb.txt'). % this is an include statement

+    fof(a1, axiom, ( !
+[X] : (wolf(X) => dangerous(X)))). % this is fof
+    cnf(a2, axiom, (~dangerous(X) | ~good(X))). % this is cnf

+    good(X). % this is a simple syntax (saying that everything is good)

+Running ./gkc example13.txt will output:

+    result: proof found
+    for example13.txt
+    by run 3 fork 2 strategy {"max_seconds":1,"strategy":["unit"],"query_preference":1}

+    proof:
+    1: [in,a1, axiom] -wolf(X) | dangerous(X).
+    2: [in,a2, axiom] -good(XX0) | -dangerous(XX0).
+    3: [in, axiom] good(XX0).
+    4: [simp, 2, 3, fromaxiom] -dangerous(X).
+    5: [in,$imp::pel47_1_2, extaxiom] wolf($sk7).
+    6: [mp, 1.1, 4, 5, fromaxiom] false

+where `[in,$imp::pel47_1_2, extaxiom]` indicates that the statement with the name `pel47_1_2` was in one of the imported files.

+For a search strategy with a setting "query_preference": 2, gkc treats imported axioms as having a bit lower priorities than the statements in the main file.
+For all the other strategies being imported or not does not make a difference, although in the general case the order of clauses may sometimes cause minor unpredictable differences in proof search.

+The example also shows that when printing clauses, gkc does not generally use the same variable names as in the input file.
+Expect it to prefer variable names X,Y,Z,U,V,W (optionally followed by a number) in the printout.
+For input clauses the variables are sometimes printed as XXN for some number N.

 ###  Example: steam